tienhuat/dbversion/README.md

 ## Purpose
 This python script will access the database to generate the databaser version report for the following
  * database schema, eg table, view, stored procedures, index, unique constraints
- * master data, which affect the program logic.
+ * configuration data, which affect the program logic.
 Customize the sql script inside xxx_dbversion.py

 It will also generate a SHA1 hash of the dbversion report.